michaeljoy255/misc-docs/GIT_WORKFLOW.md

 # Common Git commands

-Use Git Cheatsheet when lost.
+Reference the Git Cheatsheet when you're having trouble.
+It is avaiable online in PDF format.

-Common commands...